leblocks/dotfiles/README.md

 ## Why powershell?

 I've experimented with a few methods in the past to maintain a consistent setup, including shell/batch scripts and Python.
-However, keeping two sets of scripts—one for Windows and one for Linux—proved challenging to stay up to date.
+However, keeping two sets of scripts — one for Windows and one for Linux — proved challenging to stay up to date.
 Bootstrapping Python of correct versions wasn't an straightforward task as well.

 After trying various scripting languages like Python, shell, and batch scripts, I found a decent solution